johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-17-azure-ad-claims-static-web-apps-azure-functions/index.md

 Crucially this is enough information for us to be able to apply authorization to our functions.

-### `AmIInRole`
+### `AmIInRole` - test `IsInRole` functionality

 We can demonstrate applying authorization by using the `AmIInRole` function.
+This internally uses the inbuilt [`IsInRole`](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimsprincipal.isinrole?view=net-6.0) functionality of the `ClaimsPrincipal` object, and returns an appropriate API result accordingly.

 If I go to the `/api/am-i-in-role?role=OurApp.Read` endpoint I get a 200 status code and the message: `Welcome johnny_reilly@hotmail.com - you have role OurApp.Read!`.

-This is great!
+This makes sense, my user account has the `OurApp.Read` role.

 Let's test that we also deny access appropriately.
 There is an `OurApp.Write` role; my account does not have this.
 If I go to the `/api/am-i-in-role?role=OurApp.Write` endpoint I get a 403 status code and the message: `Forbidden for OurApp.Write`.

 It works!